-The department chair will notify the student and course instructor in writing of her/his decision within 3 business days following the final meeting with concerned parties.
+The department chair or program director will notify the student and course instructor in writing of her/his decision within 2 business days following the final meeting with concerned parties.

-Step 3: Appeal to the Dean2 - If a mutually acceptable resolution is not achieved, or if the student wishes to appeal the department chair's decision, the student may submit a written request to the dean to review the merits of the student's appeal.
-The request must be submitted within 5 business days of the department chair's notification.
+Step 4: Appeal to the Dean - If a mutually acceptable resolution is not achieved, or if the student wishes to appeal the decision of the department chair or program director, the student may submit a written request to the dean to review the merits of the student's appeal.
+The request must be submitted within 2 business days of the department chair's or program director's notification.
 The dean will review the student's appeal and the information and may solicit other information deemed appropriate for resolving the matter.
-The Dean will inform the student and the Department Chair in writing of the Dean's decision within 5 business days following the final meeting with concerned parties.
+The dean will inform the student and the department chair or program director in writing of the dean's decision within 2 business days following the final meeting with concerned parties.
 The decision of the dean will be final and may not be appealed.